prjemian/hklpy2/docs/source/glossary.rst

   ordered lists of the *axis* names, dictionaries of *samples* (with *lattice* & *reflection(s)*).

+..  index:: !crystal, definition; crystal

+:crystal: A homogeneous substance composed from a repeating three-dimensional pattern.
+The pattern (*unit cell*) is characterized by its *lattice*.

 ..  index:: !detector, definition; detector

 :detector: Measures the intensity of diffracted radiation from the sample.